Watari15/DBManager/README.md

 SQLRIFT is a **100% local** SQLite database manager, built with a **glitch / liminal RGB** aesthetic: near-black background, neon accents — cyan `#00f5ff`, magenta `#ff00aa`, green `#00ff88` — and `Courier New` monospace typography blending 90s terminal energy with a futuristic interface.

-The project was developed **incrementally across 7 documented versions**, making it ideal for understanding how to build a tkinter application from scratch.

 ---